Living Learning Communities (LLCs)

 Students in the Gender, Sexuality and Identity LLC will have opportunities to:

-- Participate in an intentional, open minded, inclusive and supportive community
+- Participate in an intentional, open-minded, inclusive and supportive community

 - Explore and learn about gender and intersectional identities in formal and informal programming

 The Honors Residential Scholars Living Learning Community provides a cohort of honors students with the opportunity to develop both local and global awareness through inquiry, discussion and immersion.
-The community is open to qualified students in all academic majors who have been admitted to the Honors College.
+The community is open to students in all academic majors who have been admitted to the Honors College.
 This is an inclusive LLC that includes, but is not limited to, student-athletes, first-generation college students, members of underrepresented groups and students who demonstrate financial need.

 Goals